Content []

 Bitter soup is a unique and renowned dish of Pu Luong, Thanh Hoa.
 At first taste, it may seem unfamiliar, but those who have savored this specialty soup multiple times are captivated by its intriguing flavor profile.
 Made with bitter leaves and medicinal plants sourced from the mountains of Pu Luong, this soup is typically served with pork intestines, chicken intestines, and pork blood.
 The bitterness of the leaves sets them apart from the bitter melon found in the southern region of Vietnam.
 When you first eat, you will feel the bitter taste spreading but then you will feel the sweetness, this dish will definitely make people want to eat it a second time.

 To prepare the soup, finely chopped bitter leaves are combined with cleaned and bite-sized pieces of pork intestines, marinated with ingredients like lemongrass, pepper, and chili.
 This mixture is then cooked on the stove until tender, and water is added to create a flavorful broth.
 When the water boils, you just need to add bitter leaves to complete the authentic Thanh Hoa bitter leaf soup.
 On a chilly day, there's nothing more satisfying than sitting amidst the breathtaking scenery, savoring a bowl of bitter soup alongside aromatic lam rice.
+If you're wondering what to eat in Pu Luong, this dish is an essential part of the experience!

 7. Lam rice (sticky rice in bamboo tube)